kogakure/website-11ty-stefanimhoff.de/src/posts/2021/how-to-prepare-for-the-worst-case.md

   - survival
 ---

-I tended to have a more positive image of human nature than _Thomas Hobbes_, I believed in sharing, cooperation, and “The Wisdom of Crowds”.
+I tended to have a more positive image of human nature than _Thomas Hobbes_, I believed in sharing, cooperation, and “The Wisdom of Crowds.”
 But since Corona, I had to revise my idea of human nature.
 I can’t believe how easy it was to scare more than half of the population with a virus that has a more than 99,98% survival rate to forget all their virtue and liberal values.

 > The thing about civilization is, it keeps you civil.
 Get rid of one, you can’t count on the other.
 >